koklash/acceptance-test/README.md

     - pw: test9

 ## tasks
+!write the tests in this project!
+Don't push anything to TB.everage!

 - Test the login
 - Test if you can order something, it should appear on the order page.